Uncovering the Root Causes of Drug Addiction for Heroin, Fentanyl, Opioid, and Painkiller Abuse(2019)

 Data from the National Alliance on Mental Illness shows that almost half of addicts are also suffering from mental health disorders, such as schizophrenia, bipolar disorder, depression, anxiety or others.
 More than 33% of alcoholics also live with mental illness.
 When a patient is being treated for both mental illness and drug addiction, we call this a "dual diagnosis."
 Dual diagnosis, or co-occurring disorders, are more likely in men but can happen with women as well.

 A person who is struggling with mental health problems is more likely to use drugs or alcohol to make themselves feel better.
 This process, called self-medication, only offers temporary relief.
-As time goes by, their tolerance to the substance increases, making it harder to get the same effect.
+As time goes by, their tolerance to Heroin, Fentanyl, Opioid, and Painkillers increases, making it harder to get the same effect.

 Social Circle or Peer Group